FrancaBa/SeaQC-X-Denmark/README.md

 2. Polynomial fitting series based on polynomial filled series over 7 hours
 3. Spline fitting over roughly 7 hours based on existing measurements

 Different versions of the ML algorithm are tested to find the best set-up for the Greenland case.
 However, not applied approaches are still part of the code and can be commented in or out as wanted.
 The ML spike detection runs now with best set-up and a RandomForest model.
-Via the config.json users can turn on/off the multivariety analysis which addes provided measurement series as features to the ML model.
+Via the config.json users can turn on/off the multivariety analysis which adds provided measurement series as features to the ML model.

 Tested ML methods with different training approaches and features are:
 1. Unsupervised ML - Isolation Forest
 2. Supervised ML - Random Forest
 3. Supervised ML - XGBoost

+The multivariety analysis has been only used shortly and should be evaluated/checked more in depth before plugging into the code again.

 ## Structure of QC-Framework